Munich Re logo

 Annual losses from weather disasters such as tropical cyclones, floods or wildfires frequently run into hundreds of billions of dollars.
 And that is just the figure for direct losses.

-In Asia-Pacific, weather-related natural disasters have caused losses of some US$ 1,500bn since 1980 and killed more than 600,000 people.
-The insurance gap is alarming: excluding the figures for Japan and Australia, less than 5% of the overall losses were borne by insurers.
+In Asia-Pacific, weather-related natural disasters have caused losses of US$ 1,800bn since 1980 and killed more than 690,000 people.
+The rapid urbanization and economic growth of the region have also further contributed to the increasing extreme weather risks, especially for emerging markets.
+The protection gap is alarming: excluding the figures for Japan and Australia where the insurance penetration tends to be higher, it’s at around 95%.
+This means that less than 5% of the overall losses were borne by insurers.

 It is time to act and to mitigate the consequences, especially as climate change is increasing the extreme weather risks in many regions.
 So far, climate change has not been a systemic risk, but it will be if global warming continues unabated.